How feedback becomes one practical next step.

 4

-The brief can carry into a debrief or PDF.
+The same brief can support the debrief or a shared summary.

 Support